anaseto/goal/docs/Why.md

   explicit styles.
 Lambdas with {} notation and default arguments (x,y,z) are already very concise.
 Having only the explicit style frees the mind of the cognitive load of having to choose between both.
 + I wanted both “ASCII is easy to type” and “no digraphs”.
+Actually, « and » are two exceptions to the ASCII rule, but they each have an ASCII keyword counterpart, and I have direct access to them on my bépo keyboard layout :-)
 + I wanted some of BQN's primitives, but leaving the multi-dimensional complexity out, like K.
 + Last, but not least, I had some previous experience with some aspects of